 Nile Valley: Esna to Abu Simbel

-Plucked from obscurity and thrust into the limelight during the early days of the Red Sea’s tourism drive, the tiny fishing village of Hurghada has long since morphed into today’s dense band of concrete which marches relentlessly along the coastline for over 20km.
-Rampant construction has left the town blighted by half-finished shells of pleasure palaces that were never to be.
+Plucked from obscurity and thrust into the limelight during the early days of the Red Sea’s tourism drive, the tiny fishing village of Hurghada has long since morphed into today’s dense band of concrete that marches relentlessly along the coastline for well over 20km.
+Rampant construction has left the town blighted by half-finished shells of pleasure palaces never realised.

 Sharm el-Sheikh & Na’ama Bay

-Low-key, laid-back and low-rise, Dahab continues its ongoing evolution into the Middle East’s prime beach resort for independent travellers.
-The startling transformation from dusty Bedouin outpost to spruced-up tourist village is not without its detractors, who reminisce fondly of the days when you dossed in basic huts by the shore.
+Low-key, laid-back and low-rise, Dahab is the Middle East’s prime beach resort for independent travellers.
+The startling transformation from dusty Bedouin outpost to spruced-up tourist village is not without its detractors, who reminisce fondly of the days when beach bums dossed in basic huts by the shore.